Mr-Un1k0d3r/MaliciousMacroGenerator/README.md

-## MaliciousMacroGenerator
 #Malicious Macro Generator Utility

-Simple utility design to generate obfuscated macro that also include a AV / Sandbox escape trick
+Simple utility design to generate obfuscated macro that also include a AV / Sandboxes escape mechanism.

 #Requirement
 ```